patademahesh/Distributed-Video-Transcoding/README.md

 11. On all servers install supervisord and copy supervisord.conf from download directory to /etc/supervisord.conf.
 Restart supervisord service.

+12. Add every minute cron for checkNodeFailed.sh script.
+*/1 * * * * /srv/checkNodeFailed.sh

-12. To check the status of jobs you may use the dashboard.
+13. To check the status of jobs you may use the dashboard.
 Copy frontend folder to your apache DocumentRoot.
 In my case its /var/www/html/

     `# cp -a frontend/ /var/www/html/ `